kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 11: February 7th, 2017

+**Today's Progress**: More on the React concept site for the recruitment company I work for

+**Thoughts:** Learning more but was doing so on a train in the moring and after a couple of glass of wine in the evening.
+Didn't really sink in so back to more serious work tomorrow.

+**Link to work:** Private Repo still for this one

+--

 ### Day 10: February 6th, 2017

 **Today's Progress**: Braved a new world working with react outside of a guided tutorial